XIAOYixuan/XIAOYixuan.github.io/index.md

 ### HiWi Position

-Currently, all positions are filled (three HiWi contracts).
+Currently, all positions are filled for 2025WS (three HiWi contracts).
 If new openings become available, I'll post updates here.